 5. Sri Lanka, 5.10 kilograms per capita per day

 Sri Lanka is an island nation located south of India.
-Previously known as Ceylon, this nation includes a population of over 20 million people, according to 2013 statistics from the World Bank.
+This nation includes a population of over 20 million people, according to 2013 statistics from the World Bank.
 In terms of domestic environmental policy, this small country has a total of 20 plastic recycling plants, with another three being devoted to processing paper products, one for glass products, and two for coconut shells.
 Sri Lanka has been significantly affected by pollution as a result of sewage contamination, as well as a large amount of waste material from industrial sources.
 Because of the poor state of the nation's sanitation infrastructure, local residents are at risk for being infected by a number of serious disease, including yellow fever, hepatitis A and B, malaria, typhoid, and meningitis.

 4. Guyana, 5.33 kilograms per capita per day